 According to HMRC legislation, there is no rule stating that a Director must register for self-assessment just because they hold this position.
 The problem is years ago, HMRC advised that, despite their own legislation, they did want Directors to register for self-assessment and submit a blank tax return, if necessary.
 The result since then has been that many Directors have continued to register to avoid any unwanted attention and hassle if they were investigated.

 A Director in receipt of untaxed income such as dividends should obviously register for self-assessment because they will need to pay tax on this income.
 This most likely scenario is Director Only Companies, where they want to take full advantage of the tax benefit of being incorporated and pay themselves an efficient combination of dividend and PAYE salary.

-If you are an accountant, then it is up to you whether you advise your clients to register or not.
+If you are an accountant, then it’s your choice whether you advise your clients to register or not.
 Some accountants choose to register all their Directors so that each year they are forced to put the Directors through their in-house annual self-assessment questionnaires.
 This avoids missing anything that their clients may not have told them about or prompt their clients into letting them know about any untaxed income they may have forgotten about or not realised needs to be declared on a tax return.